Alam284/meal-app/README.md

 # meal-app
-A program used for storing and adding meals and their ingredients
+# A program used for storing and adding meals and their ingredients

+# Uses Custom Tkinter for the GUI